 Spouses faced with addiction being a third party in their relationship

-generally find divorce to be their only way out.
-As a psychologically-
+generally find divorce as their only way out.
+As a psychologically- trained

-trained medical professional and divorce attorney, I have a unique approach
+medical professional and divorce attorney, I have a unique approach to

-I can often identify addiction behaviors while handling the mediation process
+I can often identify addiction behaviors while navigating the mediation

-with divorcing couples.
-In some cases, addiction is evident to a spouse,
+process with divorcing couples.
+In some cases, addiction is evident to

-I worked with an amazing couple last year who on the outside appeared happy,
+I worked with an amazing couple last year at the beginning of the pandemic

-hadn’t worked.
-His addiction treatments never lasted and it was
+Marriage counseling hadn’t worked.
+His addiction treatments never

-time for them to dissolve their marriage.
-Still caring for her husband,
+lasted, and it was time to dissolve their marriage.
+Still caring for her

-the wife expressed wanting to help him with his issues while divorcing.
+husband, the wife expressed wanting to help him with his issues while

-I was able to connect him to an effective addiction specialist and the
+divorcing.
+I was able to connect him to an effective addiction specialist

 I share this story with you so you know you are not alone.
 Addictions are